sethherr/sethandali/_posts/2023-12-22-cedar-higgins-joins-the-family.md

 - Cedar
 image: "/assets/images/2023-12-22-cedar.jpg"
 author: ''
 ---

-A birth story

-That time we made a plan and then everything went according to plan.
-Just kidding!
+<p class="pt-3">That time we made a plan and then everything went according to it.
+Just kidding!</p>

+<h2 class="pt-3">Our birth story</h2>

 ---

-That time we made a plan and then everything went according to it.
-Just kidding!

 Shortly after finding out we were pregnant, Ali decided she was really excited about birthing at a birth center, a non-hospital facility staffed by midwives and offering less-medicated births.
 They have big tubs and beds and soft lighting and just generally really good vibes ✨

 We signed up with the San Francisco Birth Center and took all the classes, went to the visits, and were very excited about this new experience.

-Our due date for the baby's delivery was December 11th but Ali was convinced the baby would come 10 days early (just like her) and pop out like a cute little dolphin, whale, or other sea creature still to be decided.
+Our due date for the baby's delivery was December 11th but Ali was convinced baby would come 10 days early (just like her) and pop out like a cute little dolphin, whale, or other sea creature still to be decided.
 We made a detailed birth plan and great birthing playlists and Ali spent lots of time on the birth ball preparing for baby's appearance.

 On Dec 20, after two weeks of “practice” or “warm up” contractions, and 5 days of increasingly intense induction methods, Ali finally went into labor during savasana at her favorite prenatal class!
 She managed to make it home where she and Seth excitedly began to apply all of the coping strategies they had learned in their birth classes.
 However, while other new moms discussed walks they were taking and meals they were cooking in early labor, Ali was experiencing pretty continual contractions that brought her to her knees and made it hard to do, well everything!